Code of Conduct

 a.
 Upon receipt of the referral, the Administrator will:

 i.
 Conduct a preliminary administrative inquiry within ten (10) business days of receipt of the referral.
-The Administrator or Administrator's designee must consult the central records file in the office of the Chief Academic Officer to determine if the student has a previous record of violations of this Code.
+The Administrator or Administrator's designee must consult the central records file in the office of the Vice Chancellor of Academic Affairs to determine if the student has a previous record of violations of this Code.
 All materials reviewed will be considered confidential and shared only with those with a need to know.

 ii.
 The Administrator will dismiss the referral if the following conditions are met: